kine90/Stylegan2ADAPytorch_SharedTexture/README.md

 ## Installation

-First, you need a working CUDA Stylegan 2 - ADA Pytorch This is the trickies part
+First, you need a working CUDA Stylegan 2 - ADA Pytorch This is the trickiest part

+`
 Uninstall all previous NVIDIA CUDA
 Go to your environment setup and remove ALL paths, CUDA_HOME, CUDA_PATH etc. cleanly Delete all files as the uninstallation program left them there !!!